Protecting California's Healthcare Consumers

 - Provide employees with the opportunity for satisfying work in an atmosphere of shared commitment.

-Who does the BRN license
+Who does the BRN license and regulate?

 There are more than 400,000 registered nurses in California providing healthcare services in a variety of settings and specialties.